 Clinicians with prior experience, knowledge, and skills may qualify for partial credit towards course requirements.

-Academic Fees (for payment options, click here):
+Academic Fees (see payment options):